d3/d3-transition/README.md

 Only one transition of a given name may be *active* on a given element at a given time.
 However, multiple transitions with different names may be simultaneously active on the element, and multiple transitions with the same name may be *scheduled* on the element, provided they do not overlap in time.
 See [*transition*.transition](#transition_transition), for example.

 If a newer transition starts on a given element, it automatically interrupts any active transition and cancels any pending transitions.
 This allows new transitions to supersede old transitions, such as in response to a user event, even if the old transitions were delayed.
-To manually interrupt an active transition and cancel any pending transitions, use [*selection*.interrupt](#selection_interrupt).
+To manually interrupt transitions, use [*selection*.interrupt](#selection_interrupt).
 To run multiple transitions simultaneously on a given element or elements, give each transition a [unique name](#selection_transition).

 For more on transitions, see [Working with Transitions](http://bost.ocks.org/mike/transition/).